Dawn1Ocean/dotfiles/README.md

 I wrote a script to restart and change the icons of dms monitor changes in the system `color-scheme` and adjust Kitty's theme accordingly.

 > Currently dms has a bug that the first attempt after initialization to restart dms will fail, thus the script will restart dms twice at session startup.

+> Currently dms has a bug that the system tray widget might be failed to recover after dms restarts.

 ```sh
 #!/bin/bash